Random values

 extern crate rand; use rand::Rng; fn main() { let mut rng = rand::rng(); // an unbiased integer over the entire range: let i: i32 = rng.random(); println!("i = {i}"); // a uniformly distributed value between 0 and 1: let x: f64 = rng.random(); println!("x = {x}"); // simulate rolling a die: println!("roll = {}", rng.random_range(1..=6)); }

-function is a short-cut to Rng::random
+Additionally, the random function is a short-cut to Rng::random on the rng():

 extern crate rand; use rand::Rng; fn main() { println!("Tossing a coin..."); if rand::random() { println!("We got lucky!"); } }